przeprogramowani/starter-dotnet-react/README.md

 2. In FlashcardsUI run `npm install && npm run build`
 3. In FlashcardsAPI run `dotnet restore && dotnet build`

+## Local Development

+You can use built-in launch config for VS Code or run the following commands in two separate terminals:

+1. In FlashcardsAPI run `dotnet watch run` (localhost:3001)
+2. In FlashcardsUI run `npm start` (localhost:3000)

 ## API in Test Mode

 ```bash